Presbyter

 Presbyter (/ˈprɛzbɪtər/) is an honorific title for Christian clergy.
 The word derives from the Greek presbyteros, which means elder or senior, although many in Christian antiquity understood presbyteros to refer to the bishop functioning as overseer.
 The word presbyter is used many times in the New Testament, referring both to the Jewish leadership and the "tradition of the elders", and to the leaders of the early Christian community.

-In modern Catholic, Orthodox and Anglican usage, presbyter is distinct from bishop: in Roman Catholicism it means Catholic priest.
+In modern Catholic, Orthodox and Anglican usage, presbyter is distinct from bishop: in the Catholic Church it means Catholic priest.
 In other Protestant usage, for example, Methodism, presbyter does not refer to a member of a distinctive priesthood called priests but rather to a minister, pastor, or elder.

 Etymology

-The word presbyter etymologically derives from Greek πρεσβύτερος (presbyteros), the comparative form of πρέσβυς (presbys), "old man".
-However, while the English word priest has presbyter as the etymological origin, the distinctive Greek word (Greek ἱερεύς hiereus) for "priest" is never used for presbyteros/episkopos in the New Testament, except as being part of the general priesthood of all believers, with the first Christians making a distinction between pagan and Jewish priests and New Testament presbyters.
+The word presbyter etymologically derives from Greek πρεσβύτερος presbyteros, the comparative form of πρέσβυς presbys, 'old man'.
+However, while the English word priest has presbyter as the etymological origin, the distinctive Greek word ἱερεύς hiereus 'priest' is never used for presbyteros or episkopos in the New Testament, except as being part of the general priesthood of all believers, with the first Christians making a distinction between pagan and Jewish priests and New Testament presbyters.